vincentmorneau/apex-nitro-template-js/template/README.md

 In development mode the source code is checked with ESLint and the APEX application is opened with all current changes.
 Every change of a file in the source folder triggers a rebuild and the APEX application is reloaded once the build has completed with the new changes included.

-**All changes made in development mode are not permanently stored in APEX!
-They are only valid in the APEX application for the time the launch process is executing.
-To permanently store the changes, publish your project in production mode.**

 ## Publish with production mode

 ```bash